Box 3 Tax and Investing

 - More complex — requires annual portfolio tracking

 The most contested aspect of the 2028 system is how capital gains will be taxed.
 The current proposal taxes gains on an accrual basis — meaning the unrealised increase in your ETF portfolio each year would be taxed as income, even if you did not sell a single share.
 Critics argue this is punitive for long-term investors and creates liquidity problems.
-An alternative based on realised gains only has significant political support but has not been adopted.
-The final design is still subject to legislative change before 2028.
+An alternative based on realised gains only has significant political support but has not been adopted in the current bill.
+The Eerste Kamer stage may yet produce amendments before the law is enacted.

 Box 3 deemed income counts as part of your “verzamelinkomen” (total taxable income across all boxes).
 As this total rises, the algemene heffingskorting — a general tax credit applied in Box 1 — phases down.
 For investors with substantial Box 3 wealth, this is effectively a hidden surcharge: more Box 3 deemed income means less tax credit in Box 1.
 The effect is most pronounced for investors with moderate Box 1 income and large Box 3 balances.